Commercial Security AwarenessA quality security system is a standard requirement for any business.

 A quality security system is a standard requirement for any business.

-A quality security system is a standard requirement for any business.
 It allows you to stay confident and be kept advised while also being protected.
 Security isn’t just about burglary alarms either; camera systems, access systems, panic alarms, lone worker solutions, flood and temperature monitoring and more help make up the components to your security.
 How much security is necessary depends on your business, your location, visibility, number of employees, roof access, level of valuables, hours of operation and all of the other security components that make your business susceptible to a security breach.
-Call Price’s Alarms to have one of our Security Advisors come talk to you about your security needs – As Canada’s Oldest Security, spanning 4 generations of the Price Family, serving British Columbians since 1895, you can trust Price’s Alarms to handle your security.
+Call TELUS Custom Security Systems to have one of our Security Advisors come talk to you about your security needs – As Canada’s Oldest Security, spanning 4 generations of the Price Family, serving British Columbians since 1895, you can trust TELUS Custom Security Systems to handle your security.

 Walk around your business at midnight – is it well lit?